 In using the Specification Manager you work on a specific Package and element type.
 If you want to use a Relationship Matrix profile to look more closely at the relationships of elements in that Package, it is therefore more logical to define the profile from the information already set in the Specification Manager, before you open the Relationship Matrix.
 The system helps you to do this.
 You can also apply this procedure to creating the matrix profile represented by a Matrix Specification Artifact element.

-Ribbon Specification-Specify > Specification > Matrix > Matrix Profiles > Create new Profile -------- ---
+RibbonDesign > Package > Specification > In Navigation toolbar, click on final>Matrix Profiles > Create New Profile --- --

 Create the Matrix Profile